 - 1 tsp maple syrup

-- Bring to a boil, cover and reduce heat.
-Let simmer for about 30-40 minutes, or until vegetables are tender.
+- Add the 1 cup of water and bring to a boil.
+Cover and reduce the heat to low-medium.
+Let simmer for about 30 minutes, or until vegetables are tender.

 - Remove from heat, let cool a few minutes and process in a blender until silky smooth.
-Pour the sauce into a large skillet and set aside.
+Pour the sauce into a large bowl or saucepan, stir in the yogurt and set aside.

-- Add the rice and water to a pan, bring to a boil and cook according to the package instructions.
+- Add the rice and water to a medium saucepan.
+Bring to a boil and cook according to the package instructions.

-- Heat some oil in a skillet over medium heat.
-Add the onion, garlic and carrots and cook for 7-8 minutes, until onions are soft and carrots slightly tender.
+- Heat one tablespoon of oil in a skillet over medium heat.
+Add the onion and garlic, and cook for about 3 minutes, or until onions are soft.
+Next, add carrots and mushrooms, and cook for another 7-8 minutes.
+Carrots should be slightly tender.

-- In a food processor, combine the cooked onions and carrots with drained chickpeas, tomato paste, chives, rolled oats, nutritional yeast, spices, salt, maple syrup and cooked rice.
-Process for about 10 seconds, you should get a soft and half coarsely chunky mixture.
+- In a food processor, combine the cooked onions, carrots, and mushrooms with the drained beans, tomato paste, chives, rolled oats, nutritional yeast, spices, salt, maple syrup and cooked rice.
+Process for about 10 seconds, you should get a soft and slightly chunky mixture.
+Do not process too much to keep some texture.

 - Serving Size: 1 (with masala sauce)